react-boilerplate/react-boilerplate/docs/general/server-side-rendering.md

 The entry point for the server webpack build is `app/serverSideRenderAppToStringAtLocation.js`.
 Webpack will generate a couple of files and place them in `server/middleware`.
 The names of these files will start with `"generated."`.
-They shouldn't be added to the repository (git).
+They shouldn't be checked into git.

 In production mode the web server will use the generated files directly to create a pre-rendered version of the requested page.